Spencer Pratt

 Spencer William Pratt (born August 14, 1983) is an American reality television personality.
-In 2007, he began dating Heidi Montag, a primary cast member of the reality television series The Hills.
-Subsequently, he came to prominence after being cast in the series.
-Their relationship ultimately ended Montag's friendship with fellow cast member Lauren Conrad.
-The ensuing feud among the three became the central focus of the series, and was carried through each subsequent season.
+In 2007, he began dating Heidi Montag, a primary cast member of the reality television series The Hills and came to prominence after being cast in the series.
+A feud between them and Montag's fellow cast member Lauren Conrad became the central focus of the series and carried on through each subsequent season.

-The couple, collectively nicknamed "Speidi", married in April 2009.
-Later that year, they made controversial appearances on the second season of the American version of I'm a Celebrity...Get Me Out of Here!
-In 2013, Montag and Pratt competed as a single entity on the eleventh series of the British version of Celebrity Big Brother, and returned to compete as a single entity on the nineteenth series in 2017.
-Pratt formerly appeared on Wife Swap and The Spyson Hour, a weekly segment on the reality TV podcast Rob Has a Podcast.
+The couple married in April 2009, and later that year made controversial appearances on the second season of I'm a Celebrity...Get Me Out of Here!
+In 2013, Montag and Pratt competed on the eleventh series of the British version of Celebrity Big Brother, and returned to compete on the nineteenth series in 2017.
+In 2026, he published a memoir entitled The Guy You Loved to Hate: Confessions from a Reality TV Villain.

-Early life
+After his home in Pacific Palisades was destroyed in the Palisades Fire in January 2025, he sued the city of Los Angeles and pushed for an investigation into California Governor Gavin Newsom and Mayor Karen Bass.
+On the one-year anniversary of the fire, he announced his intent to run for mayor of Los Angeles in 2026.
+Pratt finished third in the 2026 Los Angeles mayoral primary election, receiving 25.5% of the vote, and did not advance to the general election.

-Pratt was born August 14, 1983, in Los Angeles, California.
-He has a younger sibling Stephanie, also a television personality.
+Early life and education